How to Make Bubble Bath (That Actually Bubbles!)

 7. Label

-These are my favorite chalkboard sticker labels, and I’m using a fine point white paint pen to write the labels.
+These are my favorite chalkboard sticker labels, and I’m using a medium point white paint pen to write the labels.
 You can use any plastic or vinyl sticker labels, but I don’t recommend paper labels since the bottle is likely to get wet.

 How to Enjoy Your Homemade Bubble Bath